smuellerDD/lrng/doc/README.hacking.md

 provide the data right from the start of the kernel, you may want to invoke the `lrng_update_entropy_thresh` function during the entropy source initialization to inform the LRNG that new entropy is available.

+### Adding a Slow Entropy Source

+The auxiliary entropy pool maintained in `lrng_es_aux.c` is intended to collect data from slow noise sources.
+To fill it with data from your slow entropy source, please use the following provided interfaces:

+* `RNDADDENTROPY` IOCTL for user space entropy sources, or

+* the `add_hwgenerator_randomness` for kernel space entropy sources.

+The LRNG will process the auxiliary entropy pool appropriately as documented in the LRNG design documentation.